Warning for New Business Owners in France: Don’t Fall for “Official-Looking” Scam Letters

 What Happened

-Shortly after registering my business, I received a formal-looking letter titled something like:
+Shortly after registering my business, I received formal-looking letters with titles such as:

-- It included my SIREN, SIRET, and Code APE
+- They included my SIREN, SIRET, and Code APE

 Why This Is a Scam